EttusResearch/uhd/tools/README.md

 ## List of Tools

+__chdr-dissector/__

+This is a packet dissector for [Wireshark](http://www.wireshark.org/).
+It allows you to view the details of a Compressed HeaDeR (CHDR) formatted-packet in Wireshark.
+The USRP™ B2xx and X3xx use the CHDR format.

+__uhd_dump/__

+This tool can be used with `tcpdump` to make sense of packet dumps from your network-connected USRP™ device.

 __usrp_x3xx_fpga_jtag_programmer.sh__

 This tool is to be used with the USRP™ X300 and X310 devices.
 It allows you to